-Total nonfarm payroll employment increased by 321,000 in November, and the unemployment rate was unchanged at 5.8 percent, the U.S. Bureau of Labor Statistics reported today.
-Job gains were widespread, led by growth in professional and business services, retail trade, health care and manufacturing.
+The employment situation for Friday, April 6, 2018: Total nonfarm payroll employment edged up by 103,000 in March, and the unemployment rate was unchanged at 4.1%, the U.S. Bureau of Labor Statistics reported today.
+Employment increased in manufacturing, healthcare and mining.

 So far, China’s response has only been on the aluminum and steel tariffs, announced by the White House last month, and not on the proposed $60 billion in annual tariffs against Chinese products.
 This shows Beijing is unwilling to enter a trade war with the United States, knowing that it has more to lose than to win.
 However, trade dispute will continue to dominate investors’ decisions heading into Q2.